andreyromancev/go-conventions/README.md

 ## Functions and methods
 * Functions should return concrete types, but expect interfaces.
 * Functions and methods should not use named return parameters.
 Function size doesn't matter.
+* Happy path inside a function should have the smallest indent.
+I.e. Use early return on negative paths (like return error).

 ## Interfaces
 * Interface should describe behaviour, not object.